-Rural projects are located in the District of Tiruchirappali in the southeastern state of Tamil Nadu and in Ganjam in the state of Orissa.
-The rural communities have large populations of a 1,000 or more with houses built in tight clusters.
+Rural projects are located in the Districts of Tiruchirappali, Kanchipuram, Villupuram, and Thiruvallur in the southeastern state of Tamil Nadu; Bangalore Rural District, Belgaum, Tumkur and Mysore in Karnataka; parts of Nagpur District in Maharashtra; Jodhpur District in the state of Rajasthan; Kathihar District in Bihar; Kurda, Ganjam and Puri Districts in Odisha, Darjeeling and Murshidabad Districts in the state of West Bengal; Sivasagar, Jorghat, Golaghat, Kamrup Distrcts of Assam; and some regions of Pondicherry (UT), Madhya Pradesh and Chhattisgarh.
+The rural communities have large populations of a 2,000 or more with houses built in tight clusters.
 The proximity of the dwellings in these villages makes the villages ideal candidates for tubewells capped with shared hand pumps.

-Urban projects are located in the slums of Tiruchirappali, Bangalore, Hyderabad, Delhi, and Indore.
+Urban projects are located in the slums of Tiruchirappali, Bangalore, Hyderabad and Kolkata.

 The Water & Sanitation Crisis